 However, the fact that each command is executed sequentially leads to a fundamental limitation.
-Backus calls this the "Von Neumann bottleneck" [2].
+Backus calls this the "Von Neumann bottleneck" [3].
 He points out that this bottleneck is not only a physical limitation, but has also been an "intellectual bottleneck" in limiting the way we think about computation and how to program.

-1.1.3 Paradigm shift
+1.1.3 Paradigm shift problem

-This same aspect is a major motivation for Chess to do this investigation: how to prevent the 'paradigm-shift' that often occurs in designing systems.
-Some parts of an embedded system are easiest to describe using modelling languages that do not fit nicely onto existing hardware.
+This fundamental limitation is a major motivation for Chess to do this investigation: how to prevent the 'paradigm-shift' that often occurs in designing systems.
+There is a fundamental difference between hardware and software in the type of computation [19].

+Some parts of an embedded system are easiest to describe using modelling languages that do not fit nicely onto microprocessor based hardware.
 Typical examples are data-filtering or physical movement modelling.
 A filter can be easily described in a drawing, and ultimately it is possible to imagine a specialized chip that implements this drawing immediately in gates.

 However, more commonly the algorithm will first be translated into C code, which will then be compiled into something to run on a CPU.
+Even though optimalizations such as loop unrolling or inlining can often lead to a more efficient use of hardware than simply implementing the original algorithm, the resulting hardware algorithm is essentially the same.

-The fundamental difference between these two approaches is their dealing with concurrency: if the drawing is implemented onto hardware directly, concurrent processing comes naturally.
-A translation to C code looses this advantage.
+The fundamental difference between these two approaches lies in their dealing with concurrency: if the drawing is implemented onto hardware directly, concurrent processing comes naturally.
+A translation to C code loses this advantage, which is the paradigm shift problem.